jim-schwoebel/voicebook/README.md

 * If you want to talk to me directly, please send me an email @ js@neurolex.co.

 ## Citation
-Please use the following citation when citing the Voicebook in your research work:
+Please use the following citation when citing this book in your research work:

 Schwoebel, J. (2018). *An Introduction to Voice Computing in Python.* Boston; Seattle; Atlanta: NeuroLex Laboratories. https://github.com/jimschwoebel/voicebook